From Human Solutions to Program Solutions

 If you want to experiment with solutions directly by moving the knight around the board and recording your moves on the screen, download kt_app1 (source code in Python 3) fromRepository_KT in repositories.

 A way to tackle the problem in looking for a solution is to break it down into a simpler or partial problem — for example, can we find a shorter knight’s move path that returns to 1, visiting a number of different squares once only.(D) Here’s one: 1,6,12,7,1.
 How many different paths are there?
 How do we keep track of different solutions?
 By asking questions we start to look at ways to tackle the problem (AT).
 Can we come up with an approach, which we can try, without going into all the detail (A) for the moment.
 Later, can we compare our solutions (E) and look at generalising how we did it in order to solve a wider class of problem (G).

-Starting at 1, Our first move takes us to 9, 6, or 7 and we try to exhaust all possible paths for each of these three squares with three possible sets of solutions.
+Starting at 1, Our first move takes us to 9, 6, or 7.
+From then on, all our moves can be represented as moves on a binary tree.
+And we can try to exhaust all possible paths for each of these three squares with three possible sets of solutions.
 Go for it.
 A short path solution: 1,6,12,7,1.